nationalarchives/da-tre-dev-documentation/beta-mvp-architecture/README.md

 1. Execute the paser in a lambda function
 2. Wrap the parser in a docker container and use AWS EKS Fargate
 3. Call the parser as an external API

+The details for the text Parser integration are available [here](./../parser-integration/README.md)

 #### Workflow Studio for AWS Step Functions